 When is Recruitment?

-Interfraternity Council hosts formal recruitment activities the first two weeks of the fall and spring semester beginning on the first day of the school term.
+Interfraternity Council hosts formal recruitment activities during the first two weeks of the fall and spring semesters beginning on the first day of the school term.
 Each chapter governed by IFC is eligible but not required to participate in recruitment.
 You must have a minimum of a 2.5 cumulative GPA to be eligible for a bid into any IFC chapter at any time.
-IFC chapters will market their recruitment events each semester, and it is up to the men to decide on how many organizations they will choose to visit or how many events they will attend.
-We encourage students to attend as many as they can in order to increase their chance of receiving a bid (invitation) into at least one fraternity.
+IFC chapters will market their recruitment events each semester, and it is up to the men to decide how many organizations they will choose to visit or how many events they will attend.
+We encourage students to attend as many as they can to increase their chance of receiving a bid (invitation) into at least one fraternity.
 After formal recruitment is over, students can still receive a bid into an IFC organization.
 IFC chapters will choose to extend bids at their discretion for the remainder of the semester.

-Panhellenic Sorority recruitment is typically the first week of the fall semester and generally begins the Tuesday or Wednesday during the first week of classes and end on that first weekend.
+Panhellenic Sorority recruitment is typically the first week of the fall semester and generally begins the Tuesday or Wednesday during the first week of classes and ends on that first weekend.
 There is no GPA requirement to sign up for recruitment; however, each sorority has a minimum GPA requirement that a woman must meet or exceed to be eligible to receive a bid (invitation) into the organization.
 Interested women should register for recruitment and pay the designated recruitment fee.
 Each woman will be assigned a Pi Chi (recruitment counselor) who will explain the recruitment process.

 Each NPHC fraternity and sorority brings in new members at various times of the year through a process called Membership Intake.
 All organizations governed by the National Pan-Hellenic Council have different requirements for membership.
 These organizations are permitted to conduct intake based on the chapter’s schedule and/or their need for expansion.
 Organizations can conduct intake each semester, but most will only do it once a year.
-When organizations are looking to conduct membership intake, many of them will host an informational meeting in which the criteria for membership is explained.
+When organizations are looking to conduct membership intake, many of them will host an informational meeting in which the criteria for membership are explained.
 These are usually publicized via flyers on campus.
 NPHC will host a general information session about all of its organizations for students who have questions or are unsure about the intake process during the fall semester each academic year.

 We highly encourage you to talk with chapter members about the financial obligations of membership during the recruitment/intake process.
-The costs listed below are general estimates and each organization is responsible for setting their own membership dues.
+The costs listed below are general estimates and each organization is responsible for setting their membership dues.

 - Inter-Fraternity Council: $600 for your new member semester and $400 every semester after that